 He took the stairs two at a time, but continued down the upstairs hall at only a slightly faster than normal pace.
-She’d know he was home by now.
+She’d know he was home.
 If she hadn’t heard him squeal his tires when he parked, she’d have heard Mandy’s exuberant greeting.

 The door to the master bath stood open.
 Her favorite scent filled the air.
 She’d probably sprayed it right before getting dressed—he always enjoyed the show when she spritzed the stuff and walked naked through the cloud of scented mist.

 She was fully dressed, standing before the sink doing her makeup.
-He could see her reflection in the mirror from where he stood.
-He paused to watch his fill before she noticed his presence.
+He could see her reflection in the mirror.
+He paused to watch his fill.

 Her long red hair was swept up with some sparkling hair thing, a few tendrils left to caress the long lines of her neck.
 Just the way he preferred.
 He’d enjoy playing with those few curls as they danced at the party and later, in the hotel room he’d booked for the night.

-He must have made some slight noise because Pep’s head jerked.
+He must have made some slight noise—Pep’s head jerked.
 Something fell from her hand, rolling around in the sink with a clatter.
 A smile lit her face when she caught sight of him in the mirror.

 “Hey, you.
-Did you and Leslie finish my birthday surprise?”
+Did you and Leslie finish my surprise?”

 He chuckled.
 “You’re not supposed to know about that.
 Who squealed?”
 He crossed the room and pulled her into his arms.